w0rmr1d3r/python-template/README.md

 - [ ] Add badges that apply in the readme (version, release, downloads, python supported, ci, tools, etc.)
 - [ ] Add some classifiers and keywords
 - [ ] Review security setup (security tab).
 All checks should be in green.
+- [ ] Check the repo has sponsors enabled.
 - [ ] Create the `major`, `minor` and `patch` labels in de repository.
 - [ ] Remove this steps and do the first release (0.0.1) and update the website of the project!